StraboSpot/strabo-mobile/README.md

 Restore the Plugins and Platforms from `package.json`:

-    ionic state restore
+    cordova prepare

-*Note: These plugins were originally added with the command `ionic plugin add` which adds the plugin to `package.json` whereas `cordova plugin add` does not.*
+*Note: These plugins were originally added with the command `ionic cordova plugin add` which adds the plugin to `package.json` whereas `cordova plugin add` does not.*

 Generate Resources (icons and splash screens):

-    ionic resources
+    ionic cordova resources

 ### Tested Environment - Plugins
     cordova-plugin-camera 2.4.1 "Camera"